 Types of Visas in Dubai and Their Renewal Processes

-The reason you live in Dubai decides which visa you need.
-Knowing the differences and how to renew each type helps you stay legal.
+The type of visa you need in Dubai depends on why you are living there.
+Understanding the differences and how to renew each one helps you follow the rules.
 Here is a simple list of the most common visas.

 1. Employment Visa

-This visa is for people who have a job with a company in the UAE.
-Your employer is your sponsor and mainly handles the application and renewal steps.
+This visa is for people who work for a company in the UAE.
+Your employer acts as your sponsor and usually handles the application and renewal process.

 Renewal Process & Requirements: